Volleyball Day in Nebraska: Attendance

-In between the second and third sets, the official attendance of 92,003 was announced to the crowd.
-It was the second-largest attendance ever recorded at a women's sporting event, exceeded only by the 1971 Women's World Cup final in Mexico City.
-(Note: The match between Nebraska and Omaha set an American record for the highest recorded attendance at a women's sporting event.
-The only greater attendance in the world was for the 1971 Women's World Cup final between Denmark and Mexico at the Estadio Azteca, estimated at 110,000.
-This figure was reported both at the time and subsequently, and surviving footage supports the figure.)
-It was at first widely reported as the highest-attended women's sporting event, breaking a record set the year prior in a UEFA Women's Champions League game between FC Barcelona Femení and VfL Wolfsburg at Camp Nou.
+In between the second and third sets, the official attendance of 92,003 was announced to the crowd, setting an American record for a women's sporting event.
 Nebraska had sold out every football game at Memorial Stadium since 1962, but additional field-level and standing-room-only tickets allowed the Volleyball Day event to set a venue attendance record, surpassing the 91,585 that saw NU play Miami (FL) in 2014.
 Nebraska's volleyball program maintained its own lengthy sellout streak (306 consecutive games at the time), though the Memorial Stadium game did not count toward the streak as it is not a primary home venue.

 Aftermath

 The game was televised nationally on the Big Ten Network, averaging 518,000 viewers to become the second-most-watched regular-season volleyball broadcast ever.
 Several high-profile sports figures, including Magic Johnson, Terence Crawford, and Danny Kanell made social media posts sending congratulations and expressing enthusiasm.
 The entire team, especially Cook and Rodriguez, Nebraska's biggest star, were lauded for creating a "must-see event" for young girls pursuing athletics.

 Oklahoma softball head coach Patty Gasso suggested OU could host a similar event at Owen Field, and LSU women's basketball player Angel Reese stated interest in playing a game at Tiger Stadium.
 Months after Volleyball Day, the University of Iowa hosted the "Crossover at Kinnick" at Kinnick Stadium, setting a women's basketball attendance record at 55,646.

 Thanks largely to the Memorial Stadium event, Nebraska's volleyball program generated $7.3 million in revenue with a $1.3 million surplus in the 2023–24 fiscal year, both program records, and its ticket revenue for the year vastly outpaced any other women's program at any university.
 Nebraska finished the season 33–2, losing the national championship match to Texas.